TimofeyBiryukov/wsl-link/README.md

 When doing web development on Windows using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you sometimes have to install and run Windows versions of npm packages.
 This will require you to switch shells and/or terminal application to use node and npm installed on the Windows host.

 This package will allow you to link wsl to your host system through `wsl-link` command.
-You will be able to run you Windows npm applications directly from you WSL shell.
+You will be able to run your Windows npm applications directly from you WSL shell.

 # Requirements